KDE/documentation-develop-kde-org/content/hig/layout_and_nav.md

 Navigation tab bar           | Above the content area    | Below the content area Status Bar                   | Below the content area    | Omitted

 [Kirigami.GlobalDrawer](https://develop.kde.org/docs/getting-started/kirigami/components-drawers/#global-drawer) is a useful component for convergent apps.
-It looks like a standard sidebar, and can be made always visible in widescreen/desktop mode, and pulled out on-demand in narrow/mobile mode.
+It looks like a standard sidebar, and can be made always visible in widescreen/desktop mode by setting `modal: false`.
+In narrow/mobile mode, users pull it out on demand.
 [Kirigami.ContextDrawer](https://develop.kde.org/docs/getting-started/kirigami/components-drawers/#context-drawers) is the same but for contextual actions relevant only for individual pages.

 Desktop/laptop apps can be adapted to work on tablets and 2-in-1 laptops in tablet mode by enlarging small UI elements and hiding menubars.
 Phones (even large ones) need an optimized mobile UI; do not just scale down a desktop UI.